DanielAnimesh/CodeX_Energy_Drink_Market_Analysis/README.md

 ```
 **Insight:**
 Taste ratings are mixed, with 29.87% rating it a 3/5.
 Improving flavor profiles based on consumer preferences could enhance customer loyalty.
+---

+## Secondary Insights

+### Recommendations for CodeX:
+1. **Improve Product Formula:** Consumers prefer caffeine and vitamins in energy drinks.
+CodeX should emphasize these ingredients in its branding.
+2. **Adjust Pricing Strategy:** Since price is a key decision factor, CodeX should offer a mid-tier price similar to competitors while providing occasional discounts.
+3. **Leverage Digital Marketing:** With online ads being the most effective channel, CodeX should prioritize social media campaigns, influencer collaborations, and targeted ads.
+4. **Identify Brand Ambassadors:** Given the youth audience, partnering with fitness influencers, athletes, or eSports gamers could enhance brand visibility.
+5. **Expand Distribution Channels:** Consumers prefer buying from supermarkets and online stores.
+Ensuring strong availability in these channels can drive sales growth.

+---

 ## 📌 Conclusion